satvikchachra/Autism-Assistive-App/README.md

 # Autism Assistive System

 # Background
-Autism or autism spectrum disorder (ASD) is a developmental disorder that impairs the ability to communicate and interact.
-It impacts
-  * Social skills
-  * Repetitive Behaviors
-  * Speech and nonverbal communication

-# Need for an application to treat this disorder:
-  According to the Centre for Disease Control, autism affects and estimated 1 in 54 children in the United States today.
-  According to WHO, one in 160 children has Autism Spectrum Disorder.
+According to the World Health Organization, 1 in 160 children has an autism spectrum disorder.
-  Signs of autism usually appear by age 2 or 3 and early detection can lead to positive outcomes later in life for people with autism.
+These children struggle with social interactions on a daily basis.
+ASD significantly limits their capacity to conduct daily activities and participate in social scenarios.
+It also imposes significant emotional burden on children with these disorders.

 # Technologies Used
 * Microsoft Azure Power Apps Platform

-### Future Tech stack:
-* Deploying a website as well for the product, using Web App Service on Microsoft Azure.
+* <b>Future Tech stack:</b> Deploying a website as well for the product, using Web App Service on Microsoft Azure.

 # Problem statement
-  Kids sufferring from Autism are:
-  *	Unable to understand the emotions of other people around them while seeing them.
-  *	Unable to decipher the emotion from a voice/sound.
+  Develop a technology-based solution for children suffering from ASD to help them in interacting better in social scenarios, hence making social environments more accessible,     and inclusive for them.

 # Description of the solution
   What does the application do ?